 One’s adventure started by, ahem, “borrowing” someone’s clothes pole.
 With a perfect pole, an elegant clamper, and looking every bit as gallant as a gondolier on the Grand Canal, one poled around the bay till all hours, passing along tide and times tidbits to others.

 We probably imagined that we looked every bit as Venetian as our Italian colleagues, though we were short passengers and operatic librettos.
 Like our sea-going skooshin brethren, we too fell in from time to time.
 But where they were into speed, endurance and agility, we were more into sedate, pensive navigation of relatively still tidal waters under the cool crisp moonlight of a winter’s eve.
 While ocean skooshin was athletic skill and endurance, brook skooshin tapped our romantic sides.

 Both forms of skooshin were great.
 Now some spoilsports might label these activities dangerous, but in several years I never saw or heard of someone experiencing a real calamity.
 The police did take a dim view of these proceedings.
-One time, the Mounties chased my brother and I out about a mile (onto the ocean) until they (quite intelligently, I now think) gave up.
+One time, the Mounties chased my cousin and I out about a mile (onto the ocean) until they (quite intelligently, I now think) gave up.
 We were able to reach shore undetected some considerable distance away.
-Reaching home, we hid in our coal bin for two hours, scared to death that we had been identified and that we would experience father’s wrath in a tender place.
+Reaching his house, we hid in the coal bin for two hours, scared to death that we had been identified and that we would experience his father’s wrath in a tender place.

 When we appeared for supper, our pants were still crispy cold though we could walk.
 We left a trail of water wherever we went.
 Our hands and faces, raw and chapped, were also full of coal dust.
 I would love to know how we explained all that away at the time.